 Playbook 1: Intro call/qualification

-The main goal of a qualification or a discovery call is getting to know the prospect and determining whether they could potentially benefit from your service or product.
-This means setting up your playbook with the right questions for reps to ask the prospect.
+The main goal of a qualification/discovery call is to start building a good relationship with the prospect and determine whether your product could be a good fit for their needs.
+You can facilitate this stage in the sales process by setting up your playbook with the right questions for your reps to ask the prospect.

 Slide 1: Agenda

-When creating the agenda slide, ask the following:
+When creating this agenda slide, consider the following:

-- Can you answer their main concern by the end of the meeting?
+- Can you address their main concern by the end of the meeting?

-- How can you enable them to have all the information they need to answer that question?
+- How can you supply them with the information they need?

 - Does your product solve their problem?
 How?

-- Outbound agenda: Reps will first need to explain why they reached out to this prospect specifically, then move into the overview of the call.
+- Outbound agenda: Reps should first explain why they reached out to the prospect before moving on to an overview of the call.

-- Inbound agenda: Reps will first need to determine how familiar this prospect is with your product, then move into the agenda (with the flexibility to adjust the playbook where necessary).
+- Inbound agenda: Reps should first determine how familiar the prospect is with the product before moving on to the agenda.

-You can create two different playbooks based on outbound versus inbound leads.
-However, you can also set them up as one concise playbook with specific speaker notes for either scenario.
+To address these differences, you can create separate playbooks for outbound and inbound leads.
+Or you can set up one concise playbook with speaker notes that address the different scenarios.

 Remember to keep this slide short and concise.
-Reps should keep a more in-depth overview of the product demo stage later in the sales cycle.
+Reps should hold off on giving an in-depth overview of the product until the prospect is further along in the sales cycle.

 Slide 3: Transition into discovery/qualification

-Whether you want to use the customer’s website or go back into a camera-only view, this should act as a reminder to keep the rep focused on the customer.
+Whether you choose to use your prospect’s website or go back to a camera-only view, this next slide should act as a reminder to stay focused on the prospect.

-Once reps have a more concise understanding of the prospect’s challenges, goals and priorities, they can determine whether they should move onto the demo stage.
+Once your reps have a better understanding of the prospect’s challenges, goals and priorities, they can determine whether it makes sense for them to move onto the demo stage of the sales cycle.

 Slide 4: Book in next steps

-If the prospect and rep have mutually decided there is a potential fit, then having a booking link or next steps slide built into your playbook will help improve the conversion rates, shorten your sales cycle, and keep the momentum going in your deal.
+If both the prospect and the rep agree that there is a potential fit, then it’s time to book in next steps!
+Including a booking link or next steps slide in your playbook can help you improve conversion rates by shortening your sales cycle and keeping the momentum strong.

-Additional tip: Remind reps to have a 10-minute buffer before their next qualification or discovery call.
-They will want to have time to thoroughly summarize and document their conversation.
-They should also use this time to send a quick recap of the meeting to their prospect after the call has ended.
+Additional tip: Remind reps to set up a 10-minute buffer between their calls.
+This will give them the chance to summarize and document their call.
+They can also use this time to send a quick recap of the meeting to their prospect.